zeebe-io/enhancements/ZEP000-prevent-ood.md

 - data.diskUsageMonitoringInterval

 `diskUsageCommandWatermark` and `diskUsageReplicationWatermark` is specified as percentage of total disk space.
-When the disk usage of a broker grows above `diskUsageCommandWatermark` then all new user commands directed towards the partitions for which this broker is the leader will be rejected with a 'RESOURCE_EXHAUSTED' error.
+When the disk usage of a broker grows above `diskUsageCommandWatermark` then all new user commands directed towards the partitions for which this broker is the leader will be rejected with a `RESOURCE_EXHAUSTED` error and a specific error message.

 When disk space available on the broker is greater than `diskUsageReplicationWatermark` then the followers reject replication of events.